wdporter/i-am-that-vuepress/34-mind-is-restlessness-itself/readme.md

 **M:**&ensp;Nor sorrow.
 Only freedom.
 Happiness depends on something or other and can be lost; freedom from everything depends on nothing and cannot be lost.
 Freedom from sorrow has no cause and, therefore, cannot be destroyed.
 Realise that freedom.

 **Q:**&ensp;Am I not born to suffer as a result of my past?
 Is freedom possible at all?
 Was I born of my own will?
-Am I not just a creature?
+Am I not just a creäture?

 **M:**&ensp;What is birth and death but the beginning and the ending of a stream of events in consciousness?
 Because of the idea of separation and limitation they are painful.
 Momentary relief from pain we call pleasure — and we build castles in the air hoping for endless pleasure which we call happiness.
 It is all misunderstanding and misuse.
 Wake up, go beyond, live really.